 Don't be a smart-ass and think that you always know the right answer.
 Instead, allow that you both work out the proper solution TOGETHER.

 See a conversation like a brainstorming session rather than an exchange of arguments.

-Acquiring good conversational skills is the best relationship advice I can give you, because no matter how big the differences and incompatibilities are, good conversation skills can often prevent the worst from happening.
+Acquiring excellent conversational skills is the best relationship advice I can give you because no matter how big the differences and incompatibilities are, good conversation skills can often prevent the worst from happening.

 This is what I recommend:

 Set a fixed appointment every week for one hour when you and your partner do nothing but talk.

 After 30 minutes, engage in an open conversation.

 Do this every week at the same time!